aphoenix/split-testing/README.md

 Here's further reading about Google Analytics [Custom Variables](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingCustomVariables), [Analytics Events](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide), and [Analytics Goals](https://support.google.com/analytics/answer/1032415?hl=en).

 When a visitor views a page with a given test running, we use "Session Level" events to track the test view, because this ensures the test data will carry through the session to the conversion goal.
-[Read More Here](http://www.kaushik.net/avinash/hits-sessions-metrics-dimensions-web-analytics/)
+From what I understand, "Page Level" custom variables will not work because we are firing an event after page load.
+Therefore, because the event is fired in the middle of a session, we must use session level custom variables [Read More Here](http://www.kaushik.net/avinash/hits-sessions-metrics-dimensions-web-analytics/)

 #### A/B Split Test
 - All A/B tests are run by manipulating HTML/CSS DOM elements in your wordpress theme with javascript.